 With such a small grid and such a distinctive look, it was hard to alter the concept without turning it into something else.
 The fact that I didn't bother looking at any references save for the FS logo itself probably didn't help.
 Out of all my experiments, I thought this one looked the best and most original, so here it is.

 A texture font with its own convoluted logic.
-The design rules and techniques are similar to that of Esperhand, but with different priorities assigned to them.
+The design rules and techniques are similar to those of Esperhand, but with different priorities assigned to them.

 Because of the minimalist nature of the design, many glyphs resemble each other.